andrekleine/borrow.me-api/README.md

-# Borrow.me App - Back end Application
+# Borrow.me App - Back End Application

 This repository keeps the API application to perform all CRUD and Authentication operations for Borrow.me app.